RikVoorhaar/website/_posts/2021-08-29-python-docx.md

 Seems like there is unfortunately no matching paragraph!
-This is because the paragraph we want is _inside a textbox_, and modifying textboxes is not supported in `python-docx`.
-This is a known issue, but instead of giving up I decided to add support for modifying textboxes to `python-docx` myself!
+This is because the paragraph we want is _inside a text box_, and modifying text boxes is not supported in `python-docx`.
+This is a known issue, but instead of giving up I decided to add support for modifying text boxes to `python-docx` myself!
 It turned out not to be too difficult to implement, despite my limited knowledge of both the package and the inner structure of Word documents.

-The first step is understanding how textboxes are encoded in the XML.
+The first step is understanding how text boxes are encoded in the XML.
 It turns out that the structure is something like this:

 ```XML